awsdocs/aws-systems-manager-user-guide/doc_source/distributor-working-with-packages-create.md

 1. Choose **Create package**\.

 Wait for Distributor to finish uploading your software and creating your package\.
 Distributor shows upload status for each installable file\.
-Depending on the number and size of packages you are adding, this can take a few minutes\.
+Depending on the number and size of packages you're adding, this can take a few minutes\.
 Distributor automatically redirects you to the **Package details** page for the new package, but you can choose to open this page yourself after the software is uploaded\.
-The **Package details** page does not show all information about your package until Distributor finishes the package creation process\.
+The **Package details** page doesn't show all information about your package until Distributor finishes the package creation process\.
 To stop the upload and package creation process, choose **Cancel**\.

-If Distributor cannot upload any of the software installable files, it displays an **Upload failed** message\.
+If Distributor can't upload any of the software installable files, it displays an **Upload failed** message\.
 To retry the upload, choose **Retry upload**\.
 For more information about how to troubleshoot package creation failures, see [Troubleshooting AWS Systems Manager Distributor](distributor-troubleshooting.md)\.

 ## Create a package \(advanced\)<a name="distributor-working-with-packages-create-adv"></a>